jazzyisj/unavailable-entities-sensor/README.md

 ## What does this template sensor do?
-This sensor iterates the state object and returns entities that have a state of unknown, unavailable, or null (none).
+This sensor iterates the state object and returns entities that have a state of unknown or unavailable.

 The sensor state is a count of unavailable entities and the entity_id attribute is a list of those entity id's.

-*NOTE: The entities attribute was changed to entity_id to conform to HA standards (see group entities).*
 ## Requirements ##
-To use this template as is you must be running at least Home Assistant v2021.12.
-If you are getting the error `TypeError: argument 1 must be str, not float` in your logs after you install this sensor, you are likely running an older version of HA.
-If you are on an older version an can not update use the [pre v2021.12 version](https://github.com/jazzyisj/unavailable-entities-sensor/blob/main/examples/unavailable_entities_sensor_package_pre_2021_12.yaml) found in the examples folder.
+To use this template as is you must be running at least Home Assistant v2022.5.

-## How do I install this sensor?
+## How do I use this sensor?
 ### Install Package
 The easiest way to use this sensor is to install it as a [package](https://www.home-assistant.io/docs/configuration/packages/).